googlearchive/polyup/README.md

     polyup photo-lightbox.html

-will parse and transform photo-lightbox and any linked javascript that `polyup` can find and then print the transformed code back out onto the command line.
+will parse and transform photo-lightbox and any linked Javascript that `polyup` can find and then print the transformed code back out onto the command line.

 If that looks good, then you can run `polyup` with the `--overwrite` option to